 It's not too late to join!
-Come to Dante Room 220 to visit a meeting at 8:00-9.15PM on Tuesdays OR contact Daniel Ripple at email@example.com.
+Come to the conference room on the third floor of Galileo to visit a meeting at 8:00-9.15PM on Tuesdays OR contact Daniel Ripple at firstname.lastname@example.org.

 "Enactus is a collegewide program housed in the School of Economics and Business Adminstration, and open to all students not just business students.